 Paul explains how they became wolves: he said that they would arise out

 of your own number.
 In other words, many wolves start out in the

 church, not in the world.
 This is what makes them seem so deceptive.
 Then

-Paul explains how they will work: he said that they would distort the
+Paul explains how they will work: he said that they would

 truth in order to draw away disciples after them.

 Ultimately a wolf is interested in distorting the truth.
 It is their

 teaching that makes them wolves, not whether or not they spend time with

 their families or give their tithes or do mission work.
 Mormons may do all